FilippoFantinato/YashiGame/README.rst

 Requirements
 ++++++++++++++++

-Before running the application be sure to have installed python-sat ([3]_) and matplotlib.
+Before running the application be sure to have installed python-sat ([3]_), matplotlib and pandas, or just run

 .. code:: console

-    $ pip install python-sat matplotlib
+    $ pip install -r requirements.txt

 The recommended python version is $>= 3.9.0$